legislative success

-Last year, the DFL Trifecta passed the most significant slate of people-focused legislation that Minnesota has seen in decades.
+The DFL Trifecta has worked to pass the most significant slate of people-focused legislation that Minnesota has seen in decades.

 BODILY AUTONOMY